Simple AF for RPi¶

 --printer <ThePrinter>

-is a predefined or downloaded printer definition - Where
+is a predefined, downloaded or downloadable printer definition - Where

 --mount <TheMount>